paulhontz/saint/Menu.md

 Label
 ---

-Menu label is defaulted to node's header, set by `saint.header`.
+Menu label is defaulted to node's header, set by `saint.header`

 Use `label` to override this: